Namerlight/Namerlight/README.md

 <br>

 <h6 align="center">This profile is mostly done!
-It looks best of Light Default or Dark Default, btw.</h4>
+It looks best on Light Default or Dark Default, btw.</h4>